rthaut/YouTubePopoutPlayer/README.md

 ### Localization/Translation

 This extension is setup to be fully localized/translated into multiple languages, but for now English is the only language with full translations.
 If you are able to help localize/translate, please [check out this guide](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization).
-All of the text for the extension is stored [here in the `/app/_locales` directory](https://github.com/rthaut/YouTubePopoutPlayer/tree/master/app/_locales).
+All of the text for the extension is stored [here in the `/src/public/_locales` directory](https://github.com/rthaut/YouTubePopoutPlayer/tree/master/src/public/_locales).

 ### Building the Extension

-**This extension uses the [WebExtension Toolbox](https://github.com/webextension-toolbox/webextension-toolbox#usage) for development and build processes.**
+**This extension uses the [WXT](https://wxt.dev/) for development and build processes.**

 To build the extension from source code, you will need to use [Node Package Manager (npm)](https://www.npmjs.com/), which handles all of the dependencies needed for this project and is used to execute the various scripts for development/building/packaging/etc.